aring99/Jmeter-tutorial/README.md

 1. Similar to the Slave machine, we navigate to the bin folder under Jmeter and open the file "jmeter.properties." with a text editor:Thread GroThread Groupuseupuse

 <img width="636" height="324" alt="image" src="https://github.com/user-attachments/assets/8bf506b1-c013-4836-8765-e25e751e180d" />

-2. Afterwards we disable the SSL certifaction recquirement just like in step 4 in Slave Machines.
+2. Afterwards we disable the SSL certifaction requirement just like in step 4 in Slave Machines.

 <img width="394" height="38" alt="image" src="https://github.com/user-attachments/assets/afd409df-da45-4cb8-b4df-f2262334f27c" />

 There is an additional step for the master, search "remote_hosts" and add the private ip of the slave machines, seperated with ","; as shown below.